ericsizemore/librariesio/README.md

 LibrariesIO splits the different endpoints based on their "component":

-  * Esi\LibrariesIO\Platform
+  * Esi\LibrariesIO\LibrariesIO::platform()
-    * Platform::makeRequest() does not require an $endpoint, though you can pass 'platforms'.
+    * does not require an $endpoint, though you can pass 'platforms'.
-  * Esi\LibrariesIO\Project
+  * Esi\LibrariesIO\LibrariesIO::project()
-    * Project::makeRequest() takes an 'endpoint' parameter to specify which subset you are looking for.
+    * takes an 'endpoint' parameter to specify which subset you are looking for.
       * Current endpoints are:
         * contributors
         * dependencies